Noel-leoN/MapExt/README.md

 	- some generic subclasses of cellmapsystem ,and most of the systems that reference these subsystems.(replace)

 ## Changelog
-- 1.0.2.3 (57km version)
+- 1.0.2.3 (57km or 229km with 8k resolution version)
 	- fix water system rendering bug in 8k heightmap resoluton version.
-	- change the total number of maptiles to 529.
-(4x size of vanilla maptile)
+	- change the total number of maptiles to 529 (8463 in 229km).
+(4x size of vanilla each maptile)

 - 1.0.2.0
     - fix water-related systems.